 How It Can Work With Other Tools in Your Tech Stack & Use Cases

-In most cases, CDPs are connected to various other tools like customer success tools, CRMs, email providers, and data warehouses and boost the goals of various departments.
-So the goals that CDPs serve can vary.
+In most cases, CDPs are connected to other technologies like customer success tools, CRMs, email providers, and data warehouses.
+When integrated, they can boost a wide range of departmental goals.

 The kinds of data you can collect and categorize with a CDP is massive.
-It can truly enhance the experiences of your customers and provide unparalleled visibility in the behaviors of your customers.
+It can enhance the experiences of your customers and provide unparalleled visibility into their behavior.

 A CDP allows you to gather data from all the touchpoints that your customers might interact with.
-These are not limited to emails, google ads, social media ads, behaviors on your website, and in-store actions.
-Your customer data platform can transform all this data into easily accessible and readable unique customer profiles.
+These are not limited to emails, Google ads, social media ads, behaviors on your website, and in-store actions.
+Your customer data platform can transform all this data into easily accessible unique customer profiles.

 Having personalized experiences is becoming the new normal for customers.
-And delivering individualized experiences becomes easier the more data you have if you have built the right tech stack to leverage it.
-As CDPs can store detailed historical, behavioral, and transactional information, they allow you to create micro-segments and target very specific audiences at an individual level.
+And, delivering tailor-made experiences gets easier with the more data you have and the right tech stack.
+As CDPs can store detailed historical, behavioral, and transactional information, they allow you to create micro-segments.
+You can then use those to target very specific audiences at an individual level.

-When you have data from all channels, from past sessions, device preferences etc. you can personalize emails, app notifications, and even promotions to enhance your customer experiences.
+When you have data from all channels, you can enhance your customer experience.
+For instance, data from past sessions can be used to personalize emails, app notifications, and even promotions.

-Customer acquisition costs (CAC) have been rising steadily, almost by 50% in the past 5 years, and no marketer would want to spend their valuable marketing budget in vain.
-The smartest strategy is to try to decrease customer acquisition costs, increase customer retention, and the lifetime value (LTV) of a customer.
+Customer acquisition costs (CAC) have been rising steadily, almost by 50% in the past 5 years.
+No marketer wants to spend there budget on bad results.
+The best strategy is to decrease customer acquisition costs, increase customer retention, and the lifetime value (LTV) of a customer.

-As roughly 80% of revenues come from 20% of users, you need to know which segments to target when making promotions or campaigns.
-A CDP gives you the right artillery to target the right audience, helps you know which customers are willing to pay for an upgrade, or follows your new collections, so you can easily increase their interaction and retention.
+A CDP gives enables you to target the right audience.
+It also helps you know which customers are willing to pay for an upgrade.
+Which ones follow your new collections and more, so you can increase engagement with easier.

 For a byte-sized guideline on how to retain customers and increase LTV, check out our playbook on LTV.

-Customer data platforms can be used to complement some of the technologies that already exist in your business.
-You can connect them with your CDP to boost their results and deliver much better campaigns by powering them with data.
+Customer data platforms can complement some of the technologies you already use.
+In short, you can connect them with your CDP to enhance their results and give them better customer data.

-You can unify their journey from various touchpoints and customize your emails with this data rather than sending emails only based on their past email behaviors.
+In addition, you can unify their journey across touchpoints and customize your emails with this data.
+This beats sending them emails just based on their past email behaviors.

-CDPs provide real-time data and several companies are already feeding this data into their email marketing tool to create more effective and targeted campaigns.
+Furthermore, CDPs provide real time data.
+Companies feed this data into their email marketing tools to create more effective and targeted campaigns.

-Consolidating offline and online data, the way a CDP does, can also help you identify the unique needs of your customer and help you deliver better customer service experiences.
+In addition, CDPs can consolidate offline and online data.
+This capability helps you identify the unique needs of your customers and deliver better experiences.

-There are several advertising channels and knowing which ones deliver the best result with the lowest Cost Per Click (CPC) rate requires a powerful data platform working in the background.
-Use the customer data from CDP in your advertising efforts with Facebook Pixel, Google Adwords (the most common channels) to get the most effective results.
+Certainly there are a lot of ad channels out there.
+But knowing which ones deliver the lowest Cost Per Click (CPC) requires a powerful data platform in the background.
+Still, you can use customer data in from your CDP to boost your advertising outcomes.
+Facebook Pixel and Google AdWords are the most common ones that drive effective results with this strategy.

-SMS & Push Notification Technology and CDPBrands have been driving interactions and engagement with SMS, web, and app push technology for the past several years.
-And connecting your aggregated and organized customer data with your SMS and push notification technology can make all the difference to your customers.
+Over the last few years, more brands are driving interactions with SMS, web, and app push technology.
+Connecting your aggregated and organized customer data with your SMS and push notification technology can make all the difference.

-With a CDP-powered technology, you can reach out to pet owners who run out of their regularly bought dog food.
-Since you have a 360-degree view of their online and offline habits, past purchase histories, their various interests, you can target them specifically and offer them campaigns to replenish their food stock right when they’re about to run out.
+For example with a CDP-powered technology, you can reach out to pet owners who run out of dog food.
+Since you have a 360-degree view of their online and offline habits, you can target them with a replenishment reminder when they’re about to run out.

-Without a CDP technology, you end up sending either too general, untimely, or irrelevant promotional messages to your customers that they most likely delete within seconds.
-Imagine sending the same customer who regularly buys dog food a message right after he just bought his stock for 6 months.
-He would not engage with the campaign and would likely be frustrated with your brand for having such an off timing.
+Without a CDP technology, you end up sending either too general, Or, untimely and irrelevant promotional messages that most customers will delete within seconds.
+Imagine sending the dog food buyer message right after they just six-month supply.
+In truth, they would not engage with the campaign and would likely be frustrated by the timing.

-Each business has different goals, and different reasons for collecting data.
-We listed some of the use cases of a CDP and the goals you can achieve by adding one to your tech stack.
-Before you decide to implement a CDP, consider what goals you want to primarily achieve and what other tools you have in your tech stack that you may want to strengthen with a CDP.
+Each business has different goals and reasons for collecting data.
+We hope gained more insight into CDP use cases and the benefits of adding one to your tech stack.
+But before you implement a CDP, remember to have a clear vision of your goals you want to achieve.
+Look at the other tools in your tech stack and see which ones you’d want to strengthen with a CDP.